FastComments/fastcomments-wordpress-plugin/README.txt

 FastComments aims to be the fastest commenting system for you and your users.
 User experience and performance are very high on the list of priorities for us.

-= Will I loose any comments when I switch to FastComments? =
+= Will I lose any comments when I switch to FastComments? =

 Fear not, your comments will not disappear!
 Your site will experience zero loss of data even during the transition as we won't enable FastComments until the sync is done.